-I try to leverage my privilege as an ally to under-privileged communities.
+I try to leverage my privilege to amplify the voices of people from marginalized communities.
 As a founding Board Member and Treasurer of Northwestern Comunidad Latinx (CLX), I helped foster inclusion of Latinx graduate students in campus life through cultural, service, and social events.
 Through coordination with university administration and other campus partners and financial record-keeping, I sought to create and secure space for students whose experiences are not usually centered to be themselves.
 Informally, I also seek to be a mentor to junior PhD students, particularly as a resource to students less familiar with or aware of the “rules of the game”.
 In addition, I serve as a Department Organizer for Northwestern University Graduate Workers

-Another interest revolves around breaking the taboo on discussing mental health that is detrimental to people’s health.
+Another interest revolves around breaking the taboo on discussing mental health.
 Although I have gone through my own struggles with mental health, they are under control through therapy and medical treatment.
-By being open about discussing mental health, I try to contribute to breaking the taboo.
 I will always try to be an ally to anyone, inside or outside academia, who wants to discuss mental health.

 The “beautiful game” is one of my greatest passions.
 I played in organized leagues from ages 5 to 19, have played pick-up games on four continents, and have attended matches at three international tournaments.
 My dream is to see my dear Boca Juniors play the Superclásico at the Bombonera stadium in Buenos Aires.
 More recently, the surprisingly biggest takeaway from my four years as a certified referee was to develop the capacity to dispassionately assess complex social situations and then evaluate them given relevant rules (for example, through applying the Laws of the Game to actual match situations); this skill has avoided or resolved many conflicts in my personal and professional lives.